The difference between COPD and emphysema

 - the walls of air sacs are destroyed

 What is emphysema?

-This reduces the surface area of the lungs, which means that less oxygen can get into the bloodstream through the capillaries.
+This reduces the surface area of the lungs, so that less oxygen can get into the bloodstream through the capillaries.

-Because the air sacs are so damaged, the old air is unable to escape and gets trapped in the lungs.
+Because of the damage to the air sacs, the old air is unable to escape and stays in the lungs.
 This leaves less room in the air sacs for fresh air to enter, compounding the problem of getting new oxygen to the body.

 Symptoms are most noticeable at first during physical activities.

 - shortness of breath

 - tightness in the chest